TheTilted096/Wilted-Chess-Engine/README.md

 uses PEXT for slider generation, no other supported yet

 supports only shredder fen, plays 960 if UCI_Chess960 is set. otherwise, undefined behavior

+'go depth' will only limit the main thread

+'go nodes' will restrict to single thread